 However, for a potential player over the age of about 12, the Tuba will offer you respect within a band/orchestra.
 Respect of your strength, your rarity, and of your deepest tones!
 The Tuba is the foundation that all others rely!!

 Q: Which is the easiest brass instrument to learn?

 A: They are all equal.
 Sorry, but it’s true!

-I have highlighted the best value-for-money range on offer from Sonata.
-If however, you wish to achieve outstanding results quicker, with a much more impressive sound, I cannot recommend highly enough the professional spec range from Montreux.
+I have highlighted the best value-for-money range on offer from the Montreux Student Series.
+If however, you wish to achieve outstanding results quicker, with a much more impressive sound, I cannot recommend highly enough the Concert Series range from Montreux.
 Stunning Silver finish, design and sound quality.
 You will not be disappointed.